MalTechh/VolunteersRUs/README.md

 4. In the root directory run npm i then npm start

+5. To generate a code coverage report run `npx jest --coverage`

 The tables should be created by the application start.
 The tables are shown below.

 MySQL tables